 Volunteers will be responsible in helping with sorting donations, assisting with clients, or helping with any administrative task during drop-in center hours from 10am-4pm.
 Shifts may vary to accommodate schedules (please e-mail [email protected]), otherwise any volunteers may sign up for either the morning shift (10am-1pm) or the late afternoon shift (1pm-4pm) on the Personal Volunteer Page Link.

-ENGLISH GATEWAY (ESL) – The English Gateway program launched on Thursday, September 8 and continues every Thursday (
+ENGLISH GATEWAY (ESL) – The English Gateway program will begin on September 7 and continue every Thursday (

 MENTORS – Join our mentor team.
 There is a HUGE need for student mentorship in Cy-Fair ISD.
 We are continually aiming to expand our mentor team for our adopted school, Truitt Middle School!
 Visit Cy-Fair ISD Mentors for next steps.
 Please contact Christa Freyhof (cfreyhof@